Sylvia Nagginda Luswata: Social activism

 As Queen, Sylvia has worked to raise awareness of the value of educating girls.
 She endorses abstinence from premarital sex to avoid HIV/AIDS and has tried to reduce the stigma of those living with the disease.
 The Queen is the patron of various organizations and heads the Nnaabagereka Development Trust Foundation.
 She has also spearheaded immunization campaigns against measles, polio, tetanus, and other diseases.
 She also established the Kampala Ballet and Modern Dance School, the first of its kind in Uganda.

 Ekisakaate camp (Royal enclosure)

 Through her Nabagereka Foundation, Nagginda's Ekisakaate summer camp has served more than 30,000 Ugandan youth since 2007.
 The camp takes place every January and admits youth between 6 and 18 years.
 "Ekisakaate kya Nabagereka" meaning the queen's camp, emphasizes Buganda culture.
 Teenagers are taught skills including peeling matooke, greeting in Buganda culture, and dancing the kiganda dance.
 Mentors are also called upon to address the teenagers who look up to them.
-Jennifer Musisi, Robert Kyaglanyi Ssentamu, Juliana Kanyomozi are among some of the mentors to grace the ekisakaate camp in recent times.
+Jennifer Musisi, Robert Kyagulanyi Ssentamu, Juliana Kanyomozi are among some of the mentors to grace the ekisakaate camp in recent times.